Walmart And Others Offer Workers Payday Loan Alternative

 He says Walmart's approach combines PayActiv's system with an app called Even that helps people better manage their money.

-"I really think it's game changing," says Laura Scherler, the director of financial stability and success at the United Way.
+"I really think it's game-changing," says Laura Scherler, the director of financial stability and success at the United Way.
 She says some other companies work with employers to offer workers actual loans — more than just an advance on hours they've already worked.
 Those get paid back over longer periods of time with interest.

 Consumer advocates say employers should be careful to make sure that their workers are getting a good deal.
 But Scherler says there are good lower-cost loan options.
 "There seems to be a couple of things coming together right now that makes this really exciting.
 I think employers are increasingly aware that financial stress impacts their workers."

 And workers seem very aware of that too.
-More than a hundred companies have now signed up with PayActiv.
-A Walmart executive says there's been an "extraordinary" response from employees.
+More than 100 companies have now signed up with PayActiv.
+A Walmart executive says there has been an "extraordinary" response from employees.
 More than 200,000 Walmart workers are now using the system.